Friday, January 15, 2016

 (Annie Strack's workshop students in Charleston)

 Most art instructors publish tutorials and lessons, and you can usually find samples online and in print.
 Look at their online videos and check out their DVDs.
 Read their tutorials that they wrote for art magazines, for art supply companies, and online blogs.
 You need to see evidence like these examples that prove the artist's teaching abilities.
-If you can't find any evidence, then it probably doesn't exist -- and that is a red warning flag!
+If you can't find any evidence, then it probably doesn't exist -- and that is a BIG red warning flag!

 (Annie Strack teaching artist materials at Plaza Art Stores)